johnBartos/Website/README.md

 # MEANsite
-Test website created using the MEAN stack
+Website created using the MEAN stack with best practices
-Not being developed anymore except for practice